 Another option, if you decide you really want to make a career out of tutoring, is to start your own tutoring business and work for yourself.

-Whatever you decide, tutoring is one of the best jobs for teachers who, despite resigning, remain passionate about teaching.
+Whatever you decide, tutoring is one of the best jobs for former teachers who, despite resigning, remain passionate about teaching.

 3. Writing and editing for education